voyagebagage/twa-template/README.md

 The Next.js template supports API routes for backend functionality.
 You can:

 1. Use the CLI wizard and select whether to include API routes
-2. Choose to integrate Hono for high-performance API routes
+2. Choose to integrate Hono for enhanced API routing capabilities
 3. Manually remove the `/src/app/api` directory if you don't need them

 ## Hono Integration

-If you choose to use Hono with Next.js, the wizard will:
+When you choose to use Hono with Next.js API routes, the CLI wizard will:

-1. Initialize a Hono project with Next.js template
+1. Use `create-hono` to scaffold a Next.js project with Hono integration
-2. Add Telegram Web App specific components and hooks
+2. Integrate the TWA template components and styles
+3. Set up the project structure for optimal Telegram Web App development
-3. Update the home page to fetch from the API
+4. Configure the home page to connect with the API route

-4. Configure environment variables for API URLs
+This provides you with the best of both worlds: the powerful Hono middleware system for your API routes and the TWA template for the Telegram Web App UI.

 ## Contributing